Fiber crop

 Fiber crops are field crops grown for their fibers, which are traditionally used to make paper, cloth, or rope.

 Fiber crops are characterized by having a large concentration of cellulose, which is what gives them their strength.
 The fibers may be chemically modified, like in viscose (used to make rayon and cellophane).
 In recent years, materials scientists have begun exploring further use of these fibers in composite materials.
-Due to cellulose being the main factor of a plant fiber's strength, this is what scientists are looking to manipulate to create different types of fibers.

-Fiber crops are generally harvestable after a single growing season, as distinct from trees, which are typically grown for many years before being harvested for such materials as wood pulp fiber or lacebark.
+Fiber crops are generally ready for harvest after a single growing season, as distinct from trees, which are typically grown for many years before being harvested for such materials as wood pulp fiber or lacebark.
 In specific circumstances, fiber crops can be superior to wood pulp fiber in terms of technical performance, environmental impact or cost.